projectcontour/contour/design/routing-design.md

 ### Header Delegation

 Currently with IngressRoute, path prefixes of a request can be delegated to teams, users, namespaces, within a single Kubernetes cluster.
-Additionally, this design looks to add headers as a mechanism to pass authority off to teams, users or namespaces.
+This design looks to add headers as a mechanism to pass authority off to teams, users or namespaces.

 The following example shows how requests to a specific path with a specific header can be delegated to a team in another namespace as well as how requests that don't match the headers specified previously will be handled in the current namespace.